John Behan (educationist): Melbourne University

 Behan attended the University of Melbourne where he studied law and was awarded the Supreme Court Prize for being the top law student in his graduating class.
 He graduated Bachelor of Laws (LL.B) on 9 April 1904.
-On 21 April 1923 he was awarded a Doctor of Laws (LL.D) degree by the university."University Commencement: Graduates Receive Degrees: The Successful Graduates: Doctor of Laws", The Age, 23 April 1923, p.
-8. In 1924 a version of his 1922 LL.D. dissertation, "The Use of Land as Affected by Covenants and Obligations not in the form of Covenants", was published.
+On 21 April 1923 he was awarded a Doctor of Laws (LL.D) degree by the university.
+In 1924 a version of his 1922 LL.D. dissertation, "The Use of Land as Affected by Covenants and Obligations not in the form of Covenants", was published.

 Oxford University

-Behan studied for both his Bachelor of Arts in jurisprudence and Bachelor of Civil Law degrees at Hertford College at the University of Oxford."Rhodes Scholars: Australian Successes", The Argus, 11 July 1906, p.
-7. He was admitted to the Middle Temple of the Inns of Court and was a fellow of University College at Oxford, lecturing in law.
-He became dean of the college in 1914."About People", The Age, 16 December 1914, p.
-10.
+Behan studied for both his Bachelor of Arts in jurisprudence and Bachelor of Civil Law degrees at Hertford College at the University of Oxford.
+He was admitted to the Middle Temple of the Inns of Court and was a fellow of University College at Oxford, lecturing in law.
+He became dean of the college in 1914.

 Rhodes Scholarship

 Behan was the first recipient of a Rhodes Scholarship designated for an Australian student.
 He was selected as the Rhodes Scholar for Victoria in 1904.
 The selection committee for the Victorian Rhodes scholarship — Sir Reginald Talbot (Governor of Victoria), Sir John Madden (Chief Justice of Victoria), Arthur Sachse (Victorian Minister of Public Instruction), Frank Tate (Victorian Director of Education) and Baldwin Spencer (president of the professorial board of the University of Melbourne) — determined that the closing date for applications would be 23 June 1904.

 At the close of applications there were fourteen candidates.
 Nine of the applicants, those who "were considered to have the best claims", were interviewed, and six of those "were regarded by the committee as fully complying with the requirements as laid down by the late Mr. Cecil Rhodes".
 Of those six, three (each of whom "had a brilliant record") made the final list: Behan, the future Olympian, and 1905 Rhodes Scholar Harvey Sutton and Behan's cousin, Edward Percival Oldham.
 After "long consideration" by the committee a ballot was held, and "Mr. Behan was unanimously selected the first Rhodes scholar for Victoria."

 In relation to Behan and Rhodes' second selection requirement — namely, "his fondness of and success in manly outdoor sports, such as cricket, football and the like" — the selection committee noted that: